jeremyerwin/jeremyerwin.github.io/_posts/2019-04-01-looking_at_revue_de_la_mode.md

 ---

 One of the resources at the Library of Congresss in the French fashion journal _Revue de La Mode_, published in the 1880s and 1890s.
 I found a dressmaking column by the name of Etude de Coupe.
-Witten by A Guerre and A Domange, it is similar in content to La Mode Pratiques Coupe et
+Witten by A Guerre and A Domange, it is similar in content to _La Mode Pratique's_ Coupe et
 Assemblage.

 A series of these columns in 1893 covered equestrienne fashion-- though whether it was parctical or faddish (LMP mentions Albert de Druex's novels), I